 There are no strict educational guidelines for crane operation.
 Most crane operators get their experience through on-the-job training or apprenticeships.
 The International Union of Operating Engineers, for example, offers federal- and state-registered apprenticeship programs through its local sectors.
 Such programs typically last 3-4 years and combine classroom education with paid training in the field.
 Apprenticeship candidates generally must be 18 years or older, have a school diploma or equivalent and be in fit physical condition.

 Certification and Licensure

 According to the U.S. Bureau of Labor Statistics (BLS), a number of states and cities states require crane operators to be licensed.
 Procedures for obtaining a license vary according to state, but usually include taking a physical exam, passing a written test and demonstrating safe crane operation.
 Operators must update licensure every few years.
 Some states require candidates to complete a training program or earn certification from the National Commission for the Certification of Crane Operators, which involves passing written and practical exams.

 Crane Operator Career Information

-As of May 2015, crane and tower operators earned a median annual wage of $51,650, according to the BLS.
-Employment of crane and tower operators is expected to increase 8% from 2014-2024, which is faster than average.
+As of May 2018, crane and tower operators earned a median annual wage of $54,140, according to the BLS.
+Employment of crane and tower operators is expected to increase 5% from 2018-2028, which is as fast as average.
 The BLS expected this growth to result from increases in global shipping, which will require more professionals to help with loading and unloading.
 Job prospects are also good due to the occupation's high turnover rate; opportunities will continue to become available as large numbers of crane operators retire or leave the profession.